-Advanced Practicum in Psychological Assessment
+Advanced Practicum in Psychological 0.5 unit Assessment

 Prerequisites: completion of GSPY 6842 and 6843 or equivalent and permission of the instructor.
 To be completed concurrently with GSPY 6849 neuropsychological and personality/behavioural assessment through an integrated practicum.

 Development of advanced assessment strategies, techniques and skills in selected areas of psychological,